Komsomol of Ukraine: History

 During the second phase of the Soviet-Ukrainian War in 1919, the leaders of the newly formed Communist Party (Bolsheviks) of Ukraine led the process of creating all-Ukrainian communist league of youth, the Communist League of Working Youth of Ukraine (KSRMU).
 At the First Congress of KSRMU (June–July, 1919) it was declared that the league shares the program and tactics of the Communist Party (Bolsheviks) of Ukraine, operates under its leadership.
 It was claimed: a) Communist League of Working Youth of Ukraine is a part of RKSM; b) the Central Committee of KSRMU operates as a regional branch of RKSM.
 According with the KSRMU statute, the organization was accepting only "workers' youth" (that limitation was implemented because as it was explained in the document no to "dilute" the league with persons who do not have the "proletarian class training").
 Along with that since the RCP(b) leadership had a goal to create a mass participated communist league of youth, soon the entry to RKSM and its branch KSRMU was permitted also of peasant origin as well as student youth.
 In August 1919 both CC RCP(b) and CC RKSM sent out a mutual directive that Komsomol recognizes the RCP(b) program and tactics and is an autonomous organization that operates "under control of the Center and local party cells".
 To the Komsomol may have been enrolled young people from age of 14, at the same time it was mandatory to join for all RCP(b) members under age of 20.
 The Second Congress of RKSM (October 1919) declared that all "communist activities among youth are carried out by the RKSM.
 There should not be any other special national communist leagues of youth".

 The Komsomol in Ukraine was established on June 26, 1919 as the Communist League of Working Youth of Ukraine.
 In the Soviet Union such organization existed in 1919–1991.
 It was dissolved after the Communist Party of Ukraine was prohibited in Ukraine.
 It was revived in 1997.
 The original publishing newspaper was Molod Ukrayiny (1925–1991).

 In 2011, with the support from the Communist Party of Ukraine and the Ministry of Education and Science, Komsomol initiated a process on revival of the Pioneer Organization of Ukraine.
 The base of the organization will be a reformed ideology of Children Communist.
-It currently a member of the Left Opposition, as is its mother party.
+Until its ban and termination between 2015 and 2022, the organization was a member of the Left Opposition, as is its mother party.